1. Find 10 square feet in your landscape – either in your lawn or in an existing garden bed.

 What are pollinators and why do they need help?

-Birds, bees, bats, butterflies, moths, beetles, and other animals all spread pollen from one plant to another, performing the essential task of pollination.
-They are suffering from loss of habitat and over-use of insecticides and chemicals.
+Birds, bees, bats, butterflies, moths, beetles, and other animals all spread pollen from one plant to another.
+This is the essential task of pollination.
+Pollinators suffer from loss of habitat and over-use of insecticides and chemicals.